 Under fault conditions, the overall control objective may vary in different applications and is set by a higher-level coordinator.
 For instance, converter-oriented FRT objective may be tailored to reduce stress on the converter hardware by minimizing active power oscillation, i.e., constant active power injection, or to equalize loading of all three phases, i.e., balanced current injection.
 System-oriented FRT objectives may be set to provide terminal voltage support at the PoC and/or unbalance mitigation.
 Naturally, converter-oriented FRT objectives are favored by manufacturers, whereas system operators may mandate system-oriented FRT objectives.
 However, relevant standards for desired FRT response by GFM converters are still under development and the lack of clear guidelines have led to different ride-through strategies.
 Standardization of such FRT objectives/responses requires extensive system-level research and consensus among various stakeholders such as converter manufacturers and system operators.
 Optimization of FRT objectives, such as optimum real and reactive power references for converter vs. system oriented objectives, are kept out of scope in this work.
-Instead, we focus on the FRT controller to enable flexible control capability for various converter-level and system-level objectives while respecting the hardware constraints.
+Instead, we focus on the FRT controller to enable simultaneous synchronization to positive- and negative-sequences of the grid, as well as to achieve flexible control capability for various converter-level and system-level objectives while respecting the hardware constraints.